openclimatefix/nowcasting_dataset/nowcasting_dataset/data_sources/README.md

 ## How to add a new data source

 Below is a checklist of general things to do when creating a new data source.
-1. Assuming that data can not be made on the fly, create script to make process data.
+1. Assuming that data cannot be made on the fly, create script to process data.

 2. Create folder in nowcasting/data_sources with the name of the new data source

-3. Create a file called `<name>_datasource.py`.
-This file should contain class which inherits `nowcasting_dataset.data_source.DataSource`.
-This class will need `get_example` method.
+3. Create a file called `<name>_data_source.py`.
+This file should contain a class which inherits from `nowcasting_dataset.data_source.DataSource`.
+This class will need to implement the `get_example` method.
 (there is also an option to use a `get_batch` method instead)
 ```python
 def get_example(